-What determines your sender reputation?
+What determines your reputation?

 - the number of emails you send and your sending frequency

 - the accuracy and quality of your email list

 - your bounce rate, open and click-through rate

-- the percentage of recipients who label your emails as Spam
+- the percentage of recipients who label your emails as spam

 - the number of emails that hit spam traps rather than genuine email addresses

-Why is your sender reputation crucial to your email deliverabiliy?
+Why your sender reputation is crucial to your email deliverabiliy

 For the same reason your professional reputation is important when it comes to getting a new job or landing a new contract.
 People care about what you’ve done in the past – the quality and value of your work, your ability to meet deadlines and to help an organization grow.

-ISPs operate under a similar “mindset” – they gather information about your past behavior to determine whether you’re a legitimate sender.
-Depending on what they find, they decide if they’re going to support you, or deliver your emails in people’s Spam folder.
+ISPs operate under a similar “mindset” – they gather information about your past behavior to determine whether you’re a lawful, legitimate sender.
+Depending on what they find, they decide if they’re going to support you, or deliver your emails to people’s Spam folder.

-Our best tips to improve your sender reputation
+How to improve your sender reputation

 Need to send out a campaign to a large list of contacts?
 If you don’t normally do that, you may run into deliverability issues.
 So, warm up your IP by sending out your emails in batches.
 Yahoo, for example, only allows 200 emails a day per IP for the first five days, so you need to gradually increase your volume.
 You can learn more about this by reading our Email Deliverability Guide – it’s a free resource that covers all the things you need to know to boost your inbox placement.

 For more tips on succeeding with your email marketing, read our Top 10 ideas for 2019!